DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 [root@swarm00 ~]# systemctl status docker
 ```

-Login tho the master node and create the swarm
+Login tho the manager node and create the swarm
 ```
 [root@swarm00 ~]# docker swarm init --advertise-addr ens33
 ```

 The ``--advertise-addr ens33`` option tells to advertise on the cluster back network attached to physical interface ``ens33``.
 The other nodes in the swarm must be able to access the manager via this interface.
+Our setup uses a physical front network ``ens32`` for accessing the user's services and a separate physical back network ``ens33`` for clustering traffic.

 Check the swarm node status
 ```